Daily Houserule tweets: December 2022

 Magic: Death Spells does the same for a handful of killer spells, including Swamp Rot.
 Any of the book’s element-related spells (Cremate!
 Drown!
 Lethal Lightning!) might also suit druids.

-(I vote for allowing Euthanize, too; death is a part of nature.)
+(I vote for including Euthanize; death is a part of nature.)

 Naturally, a spell for composting corpses is useless for monster organ collectors, but great for gardeners – or anyone needing to make an inconvenient body disappear.